And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 She's got a keen mind.

-I also remind them that I think it's important to bring somebody from outside the judicial system, that somebody from that hasn't been on the bench.
+I also remind them that I think it's important to bring somebody from outside the judicial system, somebody that hasn't been on the bench.

 Harriet Myers will testify.

-There's gonna be a lot of attention paid to her testimony.
+There's going to be a lot of attention paid to her testimony.

-And people will get to see not only her strength of character, but we'll get a sense of her judicial philosophy.
+And people will get to see not only her strength of character, but will get a sense of her judicial philosophy.

 And what I believe, and what I know is important, is that she doesn't change over the course of time.